Oulu-UCC/3D_citymodels/README.md

 (Minimum area for streets in this repo is four blocks, the focal point is always on the crossroads.)
 The original street meshes surrounding the blocks can be found from: https://oulu3d.svn.beanstalkapp.com/oulu3dinfra_ydin/

+Materials are licensed under separate Creative Commons licenses for runtime exports and model source files, more infor at: http://www.ubioulu.fi/en/VirtualOulu

 Map describing the areas: